Billy Bayou

 "Billy Bayou" is a song written by Roger Miller.

 Song background

 It's a slightly comic song about a larger-than-life character, having adventures in America in the 1800s.

 Chart performance

 "Billy Bayou" was released as a 1958 single by Jim Reeves, where the recording spent a total of 25 weeks on the country chart and was his fourth release to reach No. 1, where it stayed for five weeks.
 It also reached number 9 peak position on Italy's FIMI National Charts in 1958.
-The B-side of "Billy Bayou" titled "I'd Like to Be", which peaked at number eighteen on the country chart.
+In Canada, the song reached number 4 on the CHUM Charts.
+The B-side of "Billy Bayou" titled "I'd Like to Be", peaked at number eighteen on the country chart.

 Cover versions

 The song has been covered by other artists, including: